donnachaforde/example-mqtt/README.md

 ## Requirements

-1. JDK 8 & Maven
+* JDK 8
+* Maven
-3. An MQTT Broker (Check out http://www.hivemq.com)
+* An MQTT Broker (As a suggestion, check out http://www.hivemq.com as a decent option for the demo here. )

 ## Build & Deployment Instructions